MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/index.md

 2.	**Optimize the converted 3D models** to ensure the best possible performance in real-time applications.

 3.	**Use the Import Tool** to prepare the models for the Dynamics 365 mixed reality applications.
-Use the Import Tool to prepare the models for Layout and Guides.

 The following illustration shows a more detailed view of this process: